Fleet manager calculating trucking costs on a tablet.

 • Optimize driver routes

-• Monitor driver behaviour
+• Monitor driver behavior

 • Identify underperforming assets